adrift00/HOPE/README.md

-## HOPE:
+## HOPE: Hierarchical micrObial functions Prediction by graph aggregated Embedding

-#### Authors:

 ### Overview

 This directory contains code necessary to run the HOPE algorithm.
-HOPE is ....
+HOPE (Hierarchical micrObial functions Prediction by graph aggregated Embedding) is a novel method that incorporates k-mer compositions of microbial sequences and topology of microbial networks to predict microbial functions.
 See our [paper]() for details on the algorithm.

-If you make use of this code or the GraphSage algorithm in your work, please cite the following paper:
+If you make use of this code or the HOPE algorithm in your work, please cite the following paper:

 ### Requirements